KyleMacey/hellolololol/README.md

 # hellolololol

-A thought experiment in lolcode
+A thought experiment in lolcode.

-Covered by MIT license.